Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes

-In this section, we provide quantitative statistics that summarize the experiments above.
-To compare convergence behavior across different phases of optimization and to quantify the relative discrepancy between analytical and finite-difference gradients, we report the following metrics.
-Let $\loss^{(i)}$ denote the loss value at iteration $i\in\{0,\dots,T\}$.
-We first report $t_{0.5}$ and $t_{0.9}$, defined as the iteration percentages at which the optimization achieves 50\% and 90\% of the total loss decrease:
+To quantify gradient quality and its impact on optimization, we report the following metrics.
+Let $\loss^{(i)}$ denote the loss at iteration $i\in\{0,\dots,T\}$.
+We define $t_{0.5}$ and $t_{0.9}$ as the iteration percentages at which 50\% and 90\% of the total loss decrease is achieved:

-We then define the early/mid/late (E/M/L) stages as iteration index ranges separated by $t_{0.5}$/$t_{0.9}$.
-To characterize stage-wise progress, we report the normalized area-under-curve of the loss within each stage,
+We partition the optimization into early/mid/late (E/M/L) stages separated by $t_{0.5}$/$t_{0.9}$, and report the normalized area-under-curve within each stage: